 Giving the argument protocol enables protocol-specific forwarding.
-The protocols implemented are top (default, no special processing), ftp (temporary forwarding is created for FTP data channels, effectively securing the whole FTP session), and socks.
+The protocols implemented are tcp (default, no special processing), ftp (temporary forwarding is created for FTP data channels, effectively securing the whole FTP session), and socks.

-With the socks protocol, the syntax of the argument is "-L socks/[listen-address:]listen-port".
+With the socks protocol, the syntax of the argument is "-L socks/[listen-address:]listenport".
 When this is set, Tectia Client or ConnectSecure will act as a SOCKS server for other applications, creating forwards as requested by the SOCKS transaction.
 This supports both SOCKS4 and SOCKS5.

 If listen-address is given, only that interface on the client is listened.
-If it is omitted, all interfaces are listened.
+If it is omitted, only local interface is listened unless the --gateway is used to bind to all interfaces on the client-side.

-'''

 -1, --user= USERNAME

-'''